chronosphereio/calyptia-charts/charts/calyptia-cloud-standalone/README.md

 ## Upgrade

-To upgrade the chart, the two main things to ensure are:
+To upgrade the chart without service interruption, the two main things to ensure are:

 1. The Postgres database state does not change.
-1. The CRDs for the operator are not removed.
+1. The CRDs for the operator (if deployed with this chart) are not removed.

 The chart includes a Postgres database default deployment in-cluster but this is not recommended for production and provides no guarantees.
 An external database (external to this chart, it could be in-cluster) with high availability should be provided.